RVCC-IDMX/about-me-ryanmarz31/README.md

 confused by it sometimes, but I understand how useful it can be so I want to look more into it.
 Things like creating a contact form and incorporating a video into the website are really fascinating things as well.
 I never thought I would be able to do that by the end of this semester.
+After finishing the final touches, being able to edit and change the bird logo into my own logo and figure out what specific things I want to change and make better gave me a good opportunity to expand on what I know and add in things that fit my taste, rather than following a specific code plan.

 ## Color Scheme